siba987/Performing-Robots/README.md

 * make circuit on breadboard for testing
 *Note*: need accelerometer SN-ADXL 335-CV, gyroscope SN-ENC03R

-## Thursday Nov 23
+## Sunday Dec 3
 ### Control from MATLAB (link:https://www.mathworks.com/help/control/examples/control-of-an-inverted-pendulum-on-a-cart.html?prodcode=RC&language=en)
-*	Assemble the parts of the circuit (2 H-bridges| motor shield), accelerometer, gyroscope, 2x DC motors_
+*	Assemble the parts of the circuit: motor shield, 2x DC motors, PCB board
-*	Laser cut chassis (make wider?)
+*	Laser cut chassis (make wider)
-*	Write and test code in Arduino/Matlab: o	Find out if Matlab code can be saved to Arduino for balancing o	Implement motion along x-, y-directions by modifying model
+*	Write and test code in Arduino/Matlab: o	Find out if Matlab code can be saved to Arduino for line following

-## Tuesday Nov 28
+## Tuesday Dec 5
 ### Implementation
 *	Test that all devices are communicating with each other properly
 *	Buttons on Bluetooth controller to send messages to the robot